 by Ben Blanchard, Reuters 2007

 I am a cultural anthropologist and ethnographic filmmaker.
-In my research and teaching, I explore the intersections of subjectivity, collective memory, and modernity, with a particular emphasis on understanding the shifting contours of race, ethnicity, and cultural heritage as powerful categories in the contemporary world.
-I explore these issues through long-term ethnographic fieldwork on independent and vernacular media practices, urbanization and the transformation of rural landscapes and livelihoods, and cultural heritage tourism in the People's Republic of China.
+In my research and teaching, I explore subjectivity, collective memory, and modernity, with an emphasis on understanding the shifting contours of race, ethnicity, and cultural heritage as powerful categories in the contemporary world.
+I investigate these issues through long-term ethnographic fieldwork on independent and vernacular media practices, urbanization and the transformation of rural landscapes and livelihoods, and cultural heritage tourism in the People's Republic of China.

 I hold a PhD in Socio-Cultural Anthropology from the University of California, Berkeley (2009).
-My dissertation training focused on critical tourism studies, migration and citizenship, contemporary Chinese society, and visual culture.
-From 2009-2012, I was a Postdoctoral Research Fellow at the China Research Centre, University of Technology Sydney, where I worked on Chinese media studies.
+From 2009-2012, I was a Postdoctoral Research Fellow in Chinese media studies at the China Research Centre, University of Technology Sydney.
 I also hold a MA in Visual Anthropology from Goldsmiths College, University of London (2003).

 My first book, A Landscape of Travel: The Work of Tourism in Rural Ethnic China (University of Washington Press, 2014), utilizes mobility and visuality as analytics for exploring the consequences of tourism development on social relations and individual senses of self in two rural, ethnic minority Chinese villages.
 In addition to my book, I directed and produced a film about tourism in the villages I study, 农家乐 Peasant Family Happiness.
 The film is distributed by Berkeley Media, LLC and has been screened widely at universities and anthropological film festivals.